Last Update: August 30, 2023

 Let the wax to dry for one to two days.
 Once completely dry, cut the wick to ½ inch, and voila!
 Told you it was easy!

 Want to experience euphoria in a whiff?
 Try this tantalizing combo.
+Your DIY scented candle will blow minds, one nostril at a time!

 5 drops bergamot